mental health resource connection

 - The program maintains a database of resources available in the community.
 You can also review this database on our online directory.

-- The child's primary care physician contacts the program to confer about the patient in need of mental health services.
+- A child can be referred to the Mental Health Resource Connection by their primary care physician or by self-referral.
+The primary care provider will contact the program to confer about the patient in need of mental health services.
 A social worker will then follow-up with the patient/family by phone.
+If referring by self-referral please fill out this form.

 - The social worker will assess the issue, determine the most appropriate intervention and make recommendations on available community resources.
 Appropriate referrals will be made based on the liaison's assessment, as well as other factors including child's insurance, where they live, and who is accepting new referrals.